 The course schedule page contains a tentative schedule, which will be revised throughout the semester.
 Reading assignments, handouts, and notes for each lecture will be posted on the schedule page.

 Homework assignments and solutions are also attached to the schedule page.
-Homework is typically assigned on Fridays, and it is usually due the following Friday, but there will be exceptions.
+Homework is typically assigned on Wednesday, and it is usually due Tuesday of the following week, but there will be exceptions.

 |Grading, Cooperation, and Cheating|